XavierQuerol/meta4xnli/pipeline/pipeline.md

 - Obtain some instances (data points) already labelled
 - Fine tune a model using the previous data points to label the rest of the dataset.

+## Step 0: Load and tokenize catalan xnli dataset

-## Step 0: Align also the meta4xnli dataset (the splits of xnli seem aligned - check because some sentences are missing as ds is smaller)
+## Step 1: Align also the meta4xnli dataset (the splits of xnli seem aligned - check because some sentences are missing as ds is smaller)

 splits | ES/EN | CAT | comparison